bbartho/app-modernization-botkit-lab/helm/k8s-watson-botkit-example/README.md

-# Simple bot
+# Kubernetes Watson Assistant <--> Botkit example
 This is a slightly modified version of the sample app (with the same source file  name) available with [the middleware to connect  Watson Assistant skills to different chat channels using Botkit](https://github.com/watson-developer-cloud/botkit-middleware).

-This version is designed to be run on Kubernetes and includes a Helm chart in the *helm* folder that injects the required parameters as ENV vars into the container that runs the app.
+This version is designed to be run on Kubernetes and includes a Helm chart that injects the required parameters as ENV vars into the container that runs the app.
 The values are taken from  the Helm values instead of the file **.env** that was used in the original version.

-The procedure for running this as follows:

-1. Add your Slack token and Watson Assistant credentials to the corresponding values in [values.yaml](docs/chart/values.yaml) or set these values on the command line when you install the Helm Chart.
-The following values can be set
+The following  values can be set  when you install the Helm Chart.

   | Name          | Description | Required ? |
   | ------------- | ----------- | ---------- |